DFE-Digital/ecf-gov-guidance/content/choose-mentors-for-early-career-teachers.md

 They meet regularly with early career teachers to provide support and feedback.

 They also take prompt, appropriate action if their early career teacher is experiencing difficulties.

+If you use a provider to deliver your [training for early career teachers](/choose-training-option-early-career-teachers/), mentors may also be asked to observe your early career teachers.

+This is for professional development purposes and must not be used for formal assessment.

 Read about the role and responsibilities of mentors in section 5 of the [statutory guidance on induction for early career teachers](https://www.gov.uk/government/publications/induction-for-early-career-teachers-england).